Online activity prediction via generalized Indian buffet process models: Motivating application, data, and existing methods

 where the outer sum ranges over all possible users.

 We can broadly categorize methods to estimate $\news{D_0}{D_1}$ into statistical and algorithmic approaches.
 In recent years, many interesting approaches have been developed in the context of genomic studies.
-In the former category, \citet{gravel2014predicting} employed jackknife estimators based on the first few values of the resampling frequency spectrum.
-More recently, \citet{chakraborty2019using} proposed to use the celebrated Good-Toulmin estimator \citep{good1953population} to predict the number of new genomic variants based on the observed frequency counts. \citet{richardson22a} focused on user engagement prediction and proposed a Bayesian model for the first trigger times.
-Other Bayesian approaches to the unseen feature problem can be found in \citet{ionita2009estimating, masoero2022more, camerlenghi2022scaled}.
-By contrast, \citet{zou2016quantifying} proposed to solve the unseen feature problem via a linear programming approach.
+In the former category, \citet{zou2016quantifying} proposed to solve the unseen feature problem via a linear programming approach and \citet{gravel2014predicting} employed jackknife estimators based on the first few values of the resampling frequency spectrum.
+More recently, \citet{chakraborty2019using} proposed to use the celebrated Good-Toulmin estimator \citep{good1953population} to predict the number of new genomic variants based on the observed frequency counts.
+In the latter category, \citet{richardson22a} focused on user engagement prediction and proposed a Bayesian model for the first trigger times.
+See \citet{ionita2009estimating, masoero2022more, camerlenghi2022scaled} for other applications.

-This paper focuses on statistical approaches to the unseen feature problem and its generalizations.
-In particular, we take a Bayesian model-based approach for two reasons.
-First, our data consists of only a handful of experiment days (namely $D_0 \leq 7$).
-Bayesian methods are well-suited for settings where predictions have to be formed with limited amounts of input ``training'' data, thanks to the possibility of eliciting informative prior information that regularizes the inference.
-Moreover, our goal is not user prediction per se but rather to inform online experiments that must decide the duration of A/B tests and whether a specific experiment should be terminated immediately after observing the first $D_0$ days.
-Therefore, providing experimenters with probabilistic predictions and credible intervals helps them make more informed decisions.